 ***** Brown University’s Sheridan’s guide, Inclusive Approaches To Support Student Assignments in Times of Disruption, suggests other suggestions for asynchronous assessments and assignments.

-- Formative feedback: When you take time to provide feedback, it is worth taking the additional step of creating an activity or assignment that asks students to review and reflect on your feedback to identify priorities for their attention and improvement on future assignments.
-For example, students can write learning journal entries or individual assignments, reviewing their strengths, areas for improvement, and plan for their next assignment or draft.
-For additional information, visit CELT’s Interactive Feedback and Grading page.
+- Formative feedback: When you take time to provide feedback, it is worth creating an activity or assignment that asks students to review and reflect on your feedback to identify priorities for their attention and improvement on future assignments.
+For example, students can write learning journal entries or individual assignments, review their strengths and areas for improvement, and plan for their next assignment or draft.

 - Peer feedback: offers another strategy to provide timely feedback.
 Besides, students gain insights from reviewing other students’ work to improve their ability to assess their performance.
-Specific guidance on how to give feedback not only improves the quality of the feedback also promotes a supportive learning community.
+Specific guidance on how to give feedback not only improves the quality of the feedback but also promotes a supportive learning community.
 For more examples of how to structure peer review activities, see this Eli Review’s Designing Effective Review: Helping students give helpful feedback webpage.
-Also, read through the resources on CELT’s Peer Assessment page.

 - Options for Taking Attendance and Engaging Students During Remote Instruction (PDF) (University of California-San Diego)